BrokenSt0ne/GorillaRoulette/README.md

 # GorillaRoulette
-Monke now has 1/10 chance to die
+Monke now has a 1 in 10 chance of closing the simulation